-You program the FKC-strings in Qsim by redefining the function keys as macros, using the LF K function.
-When you press an F-key Qsim will check if you have a macro file with the corresponding name fl-fl2.
-Qsim looks first in your macro directory 'user' and then the default directory 'default' in /usr/gar/qsim_mac, and if it finds the macro file it executes the macro.
-The macro may set a VIP function code with LF F, may contain LF A for addressing, and may contain ASCII control characters defined with LF X. Other control keys can be programmed to send the FKC-strings if your application needs f-keys but you have none, or not all (VT220).
+You program the V78sim F-keys by redefining the function key as a macro with LF K. When you press an F-key V78sim will check if you have a file with name F1-F12 on your macro directory '\$LOGNAME' or the default macro directory 'default' in /usr/gar/v78_mac, and if so execute the macro.
+Other control keys can be programmed to send the F-key strings if your application needs F-keys but you have none, or not all (VT220).
+See the Control key section.